neilm-fourjs/njms_demos/njm_demo/README.md

 $ dbimport -d <whatever dbspace> njm_demo
 ```

-## Running view the GAS
+## Running via the GAS
-Once you have done the database and make deploy you should be able to run the demos.
+Once you have done the database and the 'make deploy' you should be able to run the demos.

 ```
 http://<your server>/gas/ua/r/gweboe_def